Consensys/doc.tessera/docs/HowTo/Configure/High-availability.md

 Tessera supports deploying more than one instance sharing the same database.

-By placing the instances behind a load balancer, downtime can be limited during maintenance operations.
+By placing the instances behind a load balancer, downtime can be limited during maintenance operations, achieving high availability (HA).

 ![Tessera-HA](../../images/tessera/Tessera-HA.png)